wingify/readme-central/docs/Concepts/fme-using-variables-without-requiring-variation-name.md

 ## Variables instead of Variations

-With FME, we have removed this need.
+With FE, we have removed this need.
 You do not need to know which variation a user was bucketed into, to decide the flow.

 <br />